-Majority of the patients develop a mild infection that goes away on its own without treatment.
+The majority of the patients develop a mild infection that goes away on its own without treatment.
 Viral meningitis usually ends in 7-10 days.
-Some may require antiviral medications or supportive medical treatment,
+Some may require antiviral medications or supportive medical treatment.

-One point to note is that if a child is suspected to suffer from meningitis, empirical use of antibiotics +/- antiviral medications may be used after initial investigations are performed.
-Further and definitive treatment will then be guided by the test results.
+One point to note is that if a child is suspected to suffer from meningitis, empirical use of antibiotics +/- antiviral medications may be used after initial investigations.

 Meningitis vaccination in Hong Kong